 Recommended by: Sage, Everyday Wanderer

-From the first Europeans to set foot in North America to the millions admitted through Ellis Island to the immigration challenges facing the country today, the museum helps visitors understand the history of immigration in the US from a variety of perspectives.
+The museum covers the full story of immigration, from the first Europeans to set foot in North America and the millions admitted through Ellis Island – right through to the immigration challenges facing the country today.

 Tickets: Start from $24.50pp.
-StatueCityCruises.com is the ONLY vendor authorized to provide tickets and transportation to Liberty and Ellis Islands.
+StatueCityCruises.com is the ONLY vendor authorised to provide tickets and transportation to Liberty and Ellis Islands.

 RECOMMENDED TOUR: Guided Statue of Liberty Tour & Ellis Island Visit